jbuny-jui/disable-goguardian/README.md

 12) Close out of all applications and restart your chromebook by holding down the power button.

-13) Once restarted, check if it has worked.
-If not, contact my discord (mentioned in title).
+13) Once restarted, check if it has worked by going to a blocked site such as [https://discord.com/app](Discord) If not, contact my discord (mentioned in title).

 #### Remember: GoGuardian active = icon glowing blue.